 Fulfillment: The angel said to her, "Do not be afraid, Mary; for you have found favor with God.
 "And behold, you will conceive in your womb and bear a son, and you shall name Him Jesus.
 "He will be great and will be called the Son of the Most High; and the Lord God will give Him the throne of His father David; and He will reign over the house of Jacob forever, and His kingdom will have no end."
 Mary said to the angel, "How can this be, since I am a virgin?"
 (Luke 1:30-34 NASB)

-However, one ancient prophet went much further.
-In an awesome display of foreknowledge (which could only come from God Himself) Daniel pinpointed exactly when the Messiah would appear.
+4.)
+Daniel: However, one ancient prophet went much further.
+In an awesome display of foreknowledge that could only come from God Himself, Daniel pinpointed the year in which the Messiah would appear.
+(All Emphasis Added)

 The prophet Isaiah foretold that the Messiah would heal the blind, the deaf, and the lame.